Skip to content

 xdna2 Runner has a Ryzen AI 300/400 series NPU ryzenai backend, flm (FastFlowLM) backend

-A job that exercises more than one backend should request all the labels it needs (e.g., [Windows, vulkan, rocm] for a test that runs both Vulkan and ROCm cases).
+A job that exercises more than one backend should request all the labels it needs (e.g., [Windows, vulkan, rocm, lemon-prod] for a test that runs both Vulkan and ROCm cases).
 GitHub Actions requires the runner to carry every label in the runs-on list.

 CPU-only jobs should target GitHub-hosted runners when possible.